Bed Rotting: The Self-Care Myth You Need to Know About

 2. Set a Screen Time Limit

-Most bed rotting isn’t just resting, it’s screen binging.
-Set a hard limit on phone or TV use to create a boundary.
+Most bed rotting isn’t just resting; it often leads to excessive screen time.
+Set a hard limit on your phone or TV use to create a boundary.
 Use built-in app timers or sleep settings to nudge you into transition.
-You’re not cutting yourself off, you’re protecting your energy.
+You’re not cutting yourself off; you’re protecting your energy.

 3. Use the 90/30 Rule

 Give yourself permission to do nothing for 90 minutes.
 Then, get up and do something for 30 minutes.
-That something doesn’t have to be productive, just different.
+That something doesn’t have to be productive; it just needs to be different.
 Stretch.
 Wash a dish.
 Step outside.
 Repeat as needed.
-Over time, you’ll feel the balance shift.
+Over time, you'll feel the balance shift.

 4. Try Opposite to Emotion

-When your instincts tell you to withdraw, do the opposite.
-This approach, drawn from DBT (dialectical behavior therapy), helps interrupt patterns that feed depression or anxiety.
-If lying down feels like the only option, standing up and doing one small task can be a powerful counter-move.
+When you instinctively want to withdraw, try doing the opposite.
+This approach, drawn from Dialectical Behavior Therapy (DBT), helps disrupt patterns that can feed depression or anxiety.
+If lying down feels like your only option, standing up and completing one small task can be a powerful counter-move.

 5. Set Small, Meaningful Goals

 Zero goals lead to zero momentum.
-On tough days, scale back, not to nothing, but to something light and doable.
-A shower.
-A short walk.
-Journaling for five minutes.
+On tough days, scale back from nothing to something light and manageable.
+A shower, a short walk, or journaling for five minutes can be effective.
 These actions activate the reward center in your brain and remind you that you’re still showing up.

 6. Stay Connected, Even a Little

 Total isolation deepens emotional pain.
-Even if people are part of your stress, connection still matters.
-A quick text, a phone call, even a shared meme can remind you that you’re not alone—and that someone out there sees you.
+Even if people contribute to your stress, connection still matters.
+A quick text, a phone call, or even a shared meme can remind you that you’re not alone and that someone out there sees you.

 You’re Not Failing—You’re Figuring It Out

 You’re doing what you can with what you’ve got.
 That matters.
-This isn’t about hustle or perfection—it’s about breaking the cycles that keep you stuck and building new ones that lead to stability, connection, and actual self-care.
+This isn’t about hustle or perfection; it’s about breaking the cycles that keep you stuck and building new ones that lead to stability, connection, and true self-care.

 Want practical tools for navigating life with depression and anxiety, delivered right to you every week?